elspawaczo/sir/README.md

 ### `GET /:instance_id`

-Will return the hostname allocated to the instance and other related information.
+Will return the instance information including the name and ip address.

 ``` http
 GET /i-abc1234 HTTP/1.1